The wind is a force that is fickle, it’s true,

 Remember the good and the harm wind can do

-And as you think of these things, I will give my adieu.
+And as you think of these things, I will now say adieu.

 Copyright on all my poems